The Descendant (short story): Plot

 The story begins with a narrator explaining that he is on his deathbed and feels the need to share a particular story before he dies.
 He tells of a quiet and slightly mad older man who lives in the Gray's Inn with his pet cat.
 The man is haggard and haunted, looking older than his years and terrified of church bells.
 A young man named Williams (the narrator) moves into the Inn and tries to befriend the old man and get him to share his knowledge.
 It is revealed that the man is Lord Northam of England.
-Williams' attempts are largely rebuked until one day, Williams acquires a copy of the Necronomicon, the book of the dead that captures the minds of so many intrigued by the dark arts.
+Williams' attempts are largely rebuffed until one day, Williams acquires a copy of the Necronomicon, the book of the dead that captures the minds of so many intrigued by the dark arts.
 When Williams asks Northam to help translate the book's old Latin, Northam is horrified and begs Williams to burn the volume.
 Northam is forced to reveal his own history.
 His line goes back to Roman times in England when soldiers first took to the land.
 However, they encountered a cave-dwelling cult that they couldn't vanquish, despite their best efforts.
 This cult was said to be of a people who had lived there for a long time before and were from an ancient land which had sunk into the sea.
 This was the place where Northam's family castle was built.
-Generations later, Lord Northam still felt the haunting power of the place which let him to pursue the tales of the supernatural and even to witness it himself.
+Generations later, Lord Northam still felt the haunting power of the place which led him to pursue the tales of the supernatural and even to witness them himself.
 This led him eventually to the Nameless City of Arabia and to believe that there are points in the world where one can transcend to some other place not of this universe.
 The unfinished story ends with him wondering if this is all in his mind or something that is actually real.